Art of memory: Origins and history

 He inferred that persons desiring to train this faculty (of memory) must select places and form mental images of the things they wish to remember and store those images in the places, so that the order of the places will preserve the order of the things, and the images of the things will denote the things themselves, and we shall employ the places and the images respectively as a wax writing-tablet and the letters written upon it.

 The early Christian monks adapted techniques common in the art of memory as an art of composition and meditation, which was in keeping with the rhetorical and dialectical context in which it was originally taught.
 It became the basic method for reading and meditating upon the Bible after making the text secure within one's memory.
 Within this tradition, the art of memory was passed along to the later Middle Ages and the Renaissance (or Early Modern period).
+The art of memory entered a sacred and Christian context in the 13th century book of magic called the Notory Art (Latin: Ars Notoria) in which a devout Christian practitioner would inspect certain figures as part of the method of loci in order to imprint, store, and retrieve knowledge of certain subjects such as the seven liberal arts.
 When Cicero and Quintilian were revived after the 13th century, humanist scholars understood the language of these ancient writers within the context of the medieval traditions they knew best, which were profoundly altered by monastic practices of meditative reading and composition.

 Saint Thomas Aquinas was an important influence in promoting the art when, in following Cicero's categorization, he defined it as a part of Prudence and recommended its use to meditate on the virtues and to improve one's piety.
 In scholasticism artificial memory came to be used as a method for recollecting the whole universe and the roads to Heaven and Hell.
 The Dominicans were particularly important in promoting its uses, see for example Cosmos Rossellius.